RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 # Organizing your files

-Before begining any analysis, it's important to save a copy of your raw data.
+Before beginning any analysis, it's important to save a copy of your raw data.
 The raw data should never be changed.
 Regardless of how sure you are that you want to carry out a particular data cleaning step, there's always the chance that you'll change your mind later